rinaldowouterson/quantible/README.md

 In this example:

-*   We include Quantible by referencing the UMD build from unpkg CDN:  `https://unpkg.com/quantible/dist/index.umd.js`.
+*   We include Quantible by referencing the IIFE build from unpkg CDN:  `https://unpkg.com/quantible@latest/dist/index.iife.min.js`.
-*   The library is then globally accessible as `quantible`.
+*   The library is then globally accessible as `Quantible`.
-*   We use `quantible.convertQuantities.autoReplaceAllMatches` to process a string and display the spoken word output in the `div#output` element.
+*   We use `Quantible.convertQuantities.autoReplaceAllMatches` to process a string and display the spoken word output in the `div#output` element.

 ### 2. CommonJS (CJS) - `require`